tunroam/paper/report/707missing.md

 ISP provided routers,
 since using a home location as a VPN endpoint will double the traffic to that router for a client when using it remotely.
-This traffic also has impact on the latency and bandwidth of the client.
+Using a VPN also impacts the latency and bandwidth of the client.

 The specification states that the network